storj/docs/src/markdoc/partials/create-access-grant.md

    ![](https://link.storjshare.io/raw/jua7rls6hkx5556qfcmhrqed2tfa/docs/images/Uxn8zBqXQVmQvsswV3pJ2_image.png)

+{% callout type="warning"  %}
+**This passphrase is important!** Encryption keys derived from it are used to encrypt your data at rest, and your data will have to be re-uploaded if you want it to change!

+Importantly, if you want two access grants to have access to the same data, **they must use the same passphrase**.
+You won't be able to access your data if the passphrase in your access grant is different than the passphrase you uploaded the data with.

+Please note that **Storj does not know or store your encryption passphrase**, so if you lose it, you will not be able to recover your files.
+{% /callout %}

 6. Click **Create Access** to finish creation of your S3 credentials

 7. Click **Confirm** the Confirm details pop-up message